 The distribution of estimated versus validation albedo was similar for SL2P and DBF, with symmetry along the 1:1 line except for very low values.
 The residual plots also show that Sl2P and DBF have similar bias trend: slightly overestimating very low albedo, slightly underestimating moderate albedo and then showing a relatively large overestimate (>0.025) for albedo approaching 0.2.
 The bias trend for ENF is even more complicated, with an similar overestimate as the other classes at 0.02 albedo raplidly transitioning to an large underestimate at 0.3 albedo and then dropping again to an overestimate.
 The biases seen for high (>0.2) albedo are most likely due to the regression extrapolation as the prior probability of high albedo is low in the calibration database.
 This suggests that all three approaches should not be used for quantifying albedo, and possibly other variables, for very sparse vegetation over bright soils (e.g. arid regions) and for canopies with substantial senescent vegetation (advanced drought, curing of grasslands, or fall senesence of forests).

-Precision was relatively constant for SL2P and DBF classes at ~+/-0.01 at for +/